vhs/multicopters/untitled-quad/README.md

 Features
 --------

 * Light.
 Entire frame weighs in at 250g.
+With all electronics, motors and batteries it comes in at 718g.
 * Room for qbrain ESC and battery from betamax kit within the frame.
 * Battery has more protection in the centre of the frame.
 * Can be configured to fly in either the X or + layout.